Josephine English: Medical experience

 English opened her practice at Harlem Hospital.
 Once in Brooklyn, she opened up a women's health clinic in Bushwick in 1956, as well as another in Fort Greene two decades later.
 During her career, English helped deliver 6,000 babies, including the children of Malcolm X, Betty Shabazz, and Lynn Nottage.
 In 1986, English received her license from the New York State Department of Health to establish her surgical center.
 She was the first minority and woman to be awarded this.

 Philanthropy

 English's interest in health care lead her establish the Adelphi Medical Center and child care programs, such as Up the Ladder Day Care and After School Program.
 Her passion for theater led her to establish the Paul Robeson Theater from a dilapidated church.
 She helped actors create performances to educate the populace on health and nutrition.

 Death

-English died on December 18, 2011 at 91 years old at the Dr. Susan Smith McKinney Nursing & Rehabilitation Center where she was recovering from surgery.
+English died on December 18, 2011, at 91 years old at the Dr. Susan Smith McKinney Nursing & Rehabilitation Center in Brooklyn, in Brooklyn, where she was recovering from surgery.